Experience Matters

 - Microbial identification growth in media-filled units

-- Post media-fill growth promotion testing
+- Post-media-fill growth promotion testing

 Pricing Request | Testing Services | Microbiological Department Services

 USP <71> outlines the compendial requirements for sterility testing that must be followed in order to be able to claim that the results of the test provide evidence that the product is sterile.
-Pricing Request | Testing Services

 Related Resources:

 As bacterial endotoxins can pose health and safety hazards to patients, USP <85> requires bacterial endotoxin testing to detect and quantify the presence of endotoxins from Gram-negative bacteria in sterile compounds.
 To assure patient safety, the quantity of bacterial endotoxins may not exceed threshold limits defined in USP <85>.
 For each bacterial endotoxin test, inhibition validation testing is performed.
-This testing confirms that there are no components of the formulation that will interfere with the bacterial endotoxin test and that the testing used is sensitive enough to provide meaningful, accurate data.
-Pricing Request | Testing Services
+This testing confirms that no components of the formulation will interfere with the bacterial endotoxin test and that the testing used is sensitive enough to provide meaningful, accurate data.

 Related Resource:

 ScanRDI fulfills the method suitability requirement as outlined in USP <1223>.
-The SCANRDI® is a unique alternative technology that enables Eagle to deliver sterility testing results in 2 business days†, allowing sterile compounding facilities to release product faster than when utilizing the compendial USP <71> method.
-SCANRDI® has revolutionized rapid microbial detection and its combination of speed and sensitivity remains unrivaled to this day(a).
-Pricing Request | Testing Services
+The SCANRDI® is a unique alternative technology that enables Eagle to deliver sterility testing results in 2 business days,† allowing sterile compounding facilities to release product faster than when utilizing the compendial USP <71> method.
+SCANRDI® has revolutionized rapid microbial detection, and its combination of speed and sensitivity remains unrivaled to this day.(a)

 Related Resources: